pentamassiv/keyboard/README.md

 # Fingerboard
 Fingerboard is an open-source keyboard meant to be used on a smartphone.
 It serves as a drop-in replacement for squeekboard.
 It uses GTK-rs for the GUI and input-method-v2 and virtual-keyboard-v1 to talk to a wayland compositor like phoc/phosh.
 It should be fairly easy to add protocols or replace the GUI.
-Layouts can be easily customized and are loaded when Fingerboard is lauched.
+Layouts can be easily customized and are loaded when Fingerboard is launched.
 Since GTK is used, customizing the looks is also very easy by using CSS and editing the stylesheet.
 Parts of the code are based on Purism's squeekboard.
 I have yet to look up how I properly mention it in the code so they get the props they deserve.